Yandex Cloud

 Apache Kafka® Raft (short name: KRaft) is an approval protocol allowing you to store metadata and manage it in Apache Kafka®.
 KRaft makes Apache Kafka® independent of the external metadata synchronization service, ZooKeeper.

-• ZooKeeper support will be discontinued starting from Apache Kafka® 4.0.
+ZooKeeper support will be discontinued starting from Apache Kafka® 4.0, thus requiring the switch from ZooKeeper to KRaft.

 Managed Service for Apache Kafka® cluster topologyManaged Service for Apache Kafka® cluster topology

-In Managed Service for Apache Kafka® clusters with the KRaft protocol, only the combined mode is used, where a broker and the KRaft metadata controller reside on the same Apache Kafka® host at the same time.
-In this case, only three Apache Kafka® hosts are created in the cluster in one of these configurations:
+• KRaft (combined mode): One Apache Kafka® host accommodates a broker and a KRaft metadata controller at the same time.
+In the cluster, only three Apache Kafka® hosts get created in one of these configurations:

-• All three are in the same availability zone.
+• Three hosts in the same availability zone.

-• Each host is located in a separate availability zone.
+• Each host in a separate availability zone.

 For more information on creating a Managed Service for Apache Kafka® cluster with KRaft, see this guide.